United States • Born on June 29th

 Jerome joined Watsi on February 22nd, 2016.
-Four years ago, Jerome became the 1809th member to automatically support a new Watsi patient every month.
-Since then, 3,901 more people have become monthly donors!
-Jerome's most recent donation traveled 8,700 miles to support Lomunyaki, a newborn baby from Tanzania, to fund spina bifida repair.
+Seven years ago, Jerome joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jerome's most recent donation traveled 8,500 miles to support Riyaq, an 18-month-old baby from Kenya, to fund a hydrocephalus.